besoeasy/telearia/README.md

 This command does the following:

-- `-d`: Runs the container in detached mode (background).
-- `--name telearia`: Names the container `telearia` for easy management.
-- `--restart unless-stopped`: Ensures the container restarts automatically unless it is explicitly stopped.
-- `-p 6600:6600`: Maps port 6600 on the host to port 6600 in the container for the server HTTP.
-- `-p 6800:6800`: Maps port 6800 on the host to port 6800 in the container for Aria2 RPC.
-- `-p 6881-7999:6881-7999`: Maps ports 6881-7999 for BitTorrent.
 - `-e TELEGRAMBOT=your-telegram-bot-token`: Sets the environment variable `TELEGRAMBOT` with your Telegram bot token.
 - `-v ~/Downloads:/downloads`: Mounts the `~/Downloads` directory on your host to `/downloads` inside the container for downloading files.